allexBR/cheatsheets/hands-on/Graylog/README.md

 ```
 <br/>

-• Enable JVM options.
+• Enable JVM options:
 ```
 nano /etc/opensearch/jvm.options
 ```

-Now, update the Xms and Xmx settings with half of the installed system memory, like shown in the example below.
+Now, update the Xms and Xmx settings with half of the installed system memory, like shown in the example below:
 ```
 ## JVM configuration
 ################################################################